 An appeal is a review of the record of the original hearing, not a new hearing.
-It is the responsibility of the person who initiated the appeal to show that one or more of the listed grounds for appeal has merit.
+It is the person who initiated the appeal's responsibility to show that one or more of the listed appeal grounds has merit.
 A student will not appear before the University Conduct Appeal Panel (Appeal Panel) unless specifically requested to do so by the Appeal Panel.